-The consolidated financial statements include the assets, liabilities, revenues and expenses of the Company and its subsidiaries.
+The consolidated financial statements include the assets, liabilities, revenues and expenses of the Company and its subsidiaries, including variable interest entities for which the Company or its subsidiaries are the primary beneficiaries.
+All significant intercompany balances have been eliminated in consolidation.
 The accompanying financial statements include the Company's proportionate share of utility plant and related operations resulting from its interests in jointly owned plants.